How much longer would you live if you breathed clean air?

 Yes, some people still prefer print.

-The AQLI’s core strength is its function as a digital research tool that empowers audiences to understand and act on the threats of air pollution.
+The AQLI’s core strength is its function as an environmental data research tool that empowers audiences to understand and act on the threats of air pollution.
 However, carefully constructed research reports still play an important role in helping both government policymakers and influential leaders in the private and public sectors make informed decisions.
-To connect with these essential audiences, we designed a system of reports and fact sheets for ongoing production of communications focused on global and regional developments.
+To connect with these essential audiences, we designed a system of research reports and fact sheets for ongoing production of communications focused on global and regional environmental developments.